apache/nuttx/configs/nucleus2g/README.txt

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
-The Configuration enables only the serial  NSH interfaces.
+The Configuration enables only the serial NSH interface.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

   usbserial:
     This configuration directory exercises the USB serial class